(If you visit this page multiple times, do a "hard refresh" in your browser with Ctrl+F5 to ensure you're seeing the most recent version of this ad)

 If anyone wants to and has the capability to bring a mountain bike to camp, I think you should consider it.
 We've often talked in the past about how it would be nice to have a few bikes in camp for days off.
 We had two bikes last year.
 I don't mean to suggest that you should bring a good bike to donate for communal use; I'm just saying that you might enjoy having one for yourself if you're a frequent biker.

 If you have a specific food allergy or specialized diet, please let us know that when applying, so we can let you know what can be and what can't be provided.
 Our cooks have quite a challenge in cooking for almost seventy people, so it can be difficult for them to provide specialized meals for individuals.
 We want to be able to plan in advance and make sure that we can accommodate everyone's needs satisfactorily.

-We have a number of gay people in camp (including several members of our management team), and we openly welcome gender diversity.
+We have a number of gay and non-binary people in camp (including several members of our management team), and we openly welcome gender diversity.
 We have no tolerance for homophobia, racism, or any other forms of bullying or harassment.

 We have a predominantly English-speaking camp, although we have about a dozen people who also speak French, half a dozen who speak Spanish, and a few who speak other languages.

 We already have people in our camp from most of the ten Canadian provinces.

 Although tree planting camps have traditionally hired male-dominated workforces, Folklore encourages gender equality.
 We strongly encourage applications from women and persons who identify as gender neutral or non-binary.
 We attempt to aim for an approximate 50/50 mix of male/female members in our camp (enhanced with the addition of our non-binary folk), although we select individual applicants based upon their qualifications rather than upon their gender identity.